 Maine-based Hyperlite Mountain Gear makes some of our favorite ultralight backpacking packs.
 Their top daypack, the Daybreak, shares the same core ingredients as their higher-capacity offerings: Dyneema Composite Fabric that’s waterproof and incredibly strong for its weight, simple yet functional organization, and a clean and technical-looking design.
 On paper, the 17-liter capacity in the main compartment seems small, but the large front pocket and two side pockets add a significant amount of functional storage (6L in total).
 For serious day hikes in rough conditions, the Daybreak is hard to beat.

 Cost is the biggest obstacle in choosing the Daybreak.
-In fact, it’s the most expensive bag on our list despite only having a modest capacity (for more storage, check out Hyperlite’s new Elevate 22, which we’ll be testing this spring).
-But the extra money gets you excellent waterproofing (no need for a rain cover here) and a premium build that is handmade in the U.S. It's worth noting that many people also use the Daybreak for daily use, and we’ve found ourselves doing the same for travel and carrying a computer or camera.
+In fact, it’s the most expensive bag on our list despite only having a modest capacity (for more storage, Hyperlite’s $249 Elevate is larger at 22 liters, although we found it difficult to keep things organized inside the cavernous main compartment).
+But the extra money gets you excellent waterproofing—no need for a rain cover here—and a premium build that is handmade in the U.S. It's worth noting that many people also use the Daybreak for daily use, and we’ve found ourselves doing the same for travel and carrying a computer or camera.
 If you plan on capitalizing on the pack’s versatility, it’s easier to swallow the high price.
-And for another competitive ultralight option, check out Matador’s Beast daypacks (offered in 18- and 28-liter variations), which are similarly feature-rich and weather-ready for considerably less (we outline the larger model below)...
-Read in-depth review
+For another competitive ultralight option, check out Matador’s Beast daypacks (offered in 18- and 28-liter variations), which are similarly feature-rich and weather-ready for considerably less (we outline the larger model below)...
+Read in-depth Daybreak review

 See the Hyperlite Mountain Gear Daybreak